Cyprien-GEHU/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-2-strncpy.c: The function will copies a string 3-strcmp.c: the function compares two string 4-rev_array.c: The function reverse the content of an array of integers
+2-strncpy.c: The function will copies a string 3-strcmp.c: the function compares two string 4-rev_array.c: The function reverse the content of an array of integers 5-string_toupper.c: the function change all lowercase of a strint to uppercase 6-cap_string.c: the function capitalizalises all words of a string